trepo/trepo-go/docs/format.md

 ### Notes
-- Does a commit have to contain the from/to nodes for every edge?
+- Does an entry have to contain the from/to nodes for every edge?
 Is it optional?
 Answer: Yes.
-The edge ID contains enough information.
+The edge from/to ID contains enough information.
 - The amount of information per node is kept small on purpose, as overrides are on an element by element basis
-- Null may be used to denote deleted/not present?
+- To delete a Node, `shard` and `props` are set to Null.
+To delete an Edge, `props` is set to Null.